May Memo

 A lot of people in my life are strong artists, and being around them has made me respect creativity in a more physical way.
 There is something cool about making things with your hands, whether that's a new recipe, sketching, painting, or any new skill.

 That's why I want to take watercolor painting classes in San Francisco.
 Painting really is NOT one of my strong qualities but I think it's a skill I'd like to develop a little more.
 At least to the point where I don't embarrass myself.
+I watched some YouTube videos so I think I should be good to go ;)

 After a week of solving other people's problems, making something with my hands feels like the part that is most mine.